Post-qualification

 Frequently asked questions

-How long does SRA admission take after passing SQE2?
+How long does admission to the roll take after passing SQE2?

-What CPD requirements apply to newly qualified solicitors?
+What is continuing competence for newly qualified solicitors?